Current Conditions - Eastern Sierra area

 Kern Plateau roads, OHV trails, etc. non-fire areas now open.

-open - Sherman Pass road over the top, Blackrock Road to the trailhead for Golden Trout Wilderness trails, Monache JEEP road, Troy and Fish Creek campgrounds, OHV trails except Rattlesnake..
+open - Sherman Pass road over the top, Blackrock Road to the trailhead for Golden Trout Wilderness trails, Monache JEEP road, Troy and Fish Creek campgrounds, OHV trails all OK- but - it’s freezing at night now!!

 Kennedy Meadows area is open for business – General Store and Grumpy's open, residents and visitors welcome!!
-Chuckwagon hamburgers, etc. at the Store from 11-4.
 Store hours roughly 9-5 daily, a bit longer on weekends.
+Check Gummpy’s for hours, but food available on weekends for sure.

 Kennedy Meadows Campground is open, but there are no OHV trails from there.
 Good hiking.
 PCT Hikers welcome.
-But most OHV trails are closed - might as well leave the bikes at home and try fishing or hiking or enjoy the meadows.
+The meadows are yellow now - pretty!!

-Campgrounds - Ňimproved = toilets, fees, tables, water in seasonÓ Troy Meadows, Fish Creek, Kennedy Meadows.
+Campgrounds - “improved = toilets, fees, tables, water in season” Troy Meadows, Fish Creek, Kennedy Meadows.

 Roads: - paved roads all open.